courselabs/kubernetes/labs/namespaces/README.md

 </details><br />

-> Namespace access can be restricted with RBAC, but in your dev environment you'll have cluster admin permissions so you can see everything.
+> Namespace access can be restricted with access controls, but in your dev environment you'll have cluster admin permissions so you can see everything.

 If you're using namespaces to isolate applications, you'll include the namespace spec with the model and specify the namespace in all the objects: